osamaalmughanni/Kumiko/Kumiko/docs.md

 # 4 Connecting to your remote Git repository

-## 4.1 Configurate
+## 4.1 Edit the configuration file

 To personalize Kumiko's behavior and adapt it to your specific needs and preferences, you can make changes to the `config.json` file.
-Follow the steps below to edit the configuration file:

 1. Close Kumiko to ensure that any modifications can take effect.
 2. Locate the `config.json` file in the following directory: